finbourne/lusid-sdk-csharp/sdk/docs/EntitiesApi.md

 # **GetInstrumentByEntityUniqueId**
 > InstrumentEntity GetInstrumentByEntityUniqueId (string entityUniqueId, DateTimeOrCutLabel? effectiveAt = null, DateTimeOffset? asAt = null, List<string>? previews = null)

-[EXPERIMENTAL] GetInstrumentByEntityUniqueId: Get instrument by EntityUniqueId
+GetInstrumentByEntityUniqueId: Get instrument by EntityUniqueId

 Retrieve the definition of a particular instrument.
 If the instrument is deleted, this will return the state of the instrument immediately prior to deletion.